Amy Adams: 2008–2012: Ingénue parts and expansion to dramatic roles

 The Disney musical The Muppets (2011) starring the eponymous puppets featured Adams and Jason Segel in live-action roles.
 She sang seven songs for the film's soundtrack.
 Lisa Schwarzbaum of Entertainment Weekly noted that the role marked her return to her "comedian-sweetheart" persona.
 The following year, Adams played the Baker's Wife in the Public Theater's revival of Stephen Sondheim's musical Into the Woods, as part of the Shakespeare in the Park festival at the open-air Delacorte Theater.
 It was her New York stage debut and her first theater appearance in 13 years.
 She agreed to the month-long production to "take on a challenge that seemed insurmountable", though she was overwhelmed and intimidated by it.
 She prepared with a private singing coach, but her film schedule enabled her to spend only four weeks in rehearsal.
-Ben Brantley, The New York Times theater critic, praised Adams's "lucidly spoken and sung performance" but criticized her for lacking "the nervy, dissatisfied restlessness" of her part.
+Ben Brantley of The New York Times praised Adams's "lucidly spoken and sung performance" but criticized her for lacking the "nervy, dissatisfied restlessness" of her part.

 Adams took another "fierce woman" part in Paul Thomas Anderson's psychological drama The Master (2012).
-She played Peggy Dodd, the ruthless and manipulative wife of the leader of a cult (played by Philip Seymour Hoffman).
+She played Peggy Dodd, the ruthless and manipulative wife of a cult leader (played by Philip Seymour Hoffman).
 It marked her third and final collaboration with Hoffman, whom she deeply admired, before his death two years later.
 The organization depicted in the film was deemed by journalists to be based on Scientology; Adams considered the comparison to be misleading but was glad for the attention it brought to the film.
 Although not a method actor, she believed the intense role had left her on edge in her personal life.
 Comparing her character to Lady Macbeth, the critic Justin Chang wrote that Adams's "pertness has rarely seemed so malevolent", and Donald Clarke of The Irish Times commended her for playing the part with "discrete menace".
 John Patterson of The Guardian remarked that a scene in which her character chastises her husband while furiously masturbating him was one of the most significant sequences in the film.
-Once again, Adams received Oscar, Golden Globe, and BAFTA nominations for her supporting role.
+Once again, Adams received Academy Award, Golden Globe, and BAFTA nominations for her performance.

 Clint Eastwood's sports drama Trouble with the Curve, in which she played the estranged daughter of a baseball scout (Eastwood), was Adams's second film release of 2012.
 She admired Eastwood's "warm and generous" personality and was pleased with the collaboration.
 She prepared for the part by learning to catch, pitch, and swing from a baseball coach.
 The film received mixed reviews, and Roger Ebert took note of how Adams had made a standard role seem valuable.
 She also played the brief part of a drug addict in On the Road, an ensemble drama based on Jack Kerouac's novel of the same name.